only search B.P. Lama Jyotisha

 2 = 8th-from-7th

-dhana bhava shows players and circumstances which create the transformation point = end-of-cycleof the first marriage; possibly also beginning of cycle for the second marriage.
+dhana bhava shows players and circumstances which create the transformation point = end-of-cycle of the first marriage; possibly also beginning of cycle for the second marriage.

-• Periods of L-2 or L-8 indicate the death of the first spouse.
-Divorce, which equals the saturation(2nd-from-7) or destruction(8th-from-7) of marriage, also occurs during period of L-2 or L-8.
+• Periods of dhanapati-2 or randhresha-8 indicate the death of the first spouse.
+Divorce , which equals the saturation (2nd-from-7) or destruction (8th-from-7) of marriage, also occurs during period of dhanapati-2 or randhresha-8 .

-• he first marriage is more oriented to balancing with a partner who is significantly opposite to oneself, who has traits of the maternal grandmother (4th-from-4th) plus provides a post-childhood home and security (4th-from-4th) .
+• The first marriage is more oriented to balancing with a partner who is significantly opposite to oneself, who has traits of the maternal grandmother (4th-from-4th) plus provides a post-childhood home and security (4th-from-4th) .

-These defaults can be corrected if the native has auspicious 6th or 8th houses, but generally the downside of the first marriage is established by seeing what houses become dushthamsha from the 7th.
+These defaults can be corrected if the native has auspicious 6th or 8th houses, but Generally, the downside of the first marriage is established by seeing what houses become dushthamsha from the 7th.

-If a second marriage is indicated, look to house-2 for its public face.
-(Look to navamsha-2 for its private face.)
-Using house-2 as lagna, see which houses become subha-sthana and which become dushthamsha.
+If a second marriage is indicated, look to bhava-2 for its public face.
+(Look to navamsha -2 for its private face.)
+Using bhava-2 as lagna , see which houses become subha-sthāna and which become dushthamsha.

-House-2 is lagna for the second spouse.
+bhava-2 is lagna for the second spouse.
 Therefore, ceteris paribus, we attract a 2nd-marriage partner who is less our opposite (7), and more shares the culture and experience of our early childhood (7).

-The natural dushthamsha within the 2nd marriage become:
+The natural dushthamsha within the 2nd marriage become

 • dissolution/spiritualization of 12th-from-2nd (one's social identity).